wpottier/WizadSettingsBundle/Resources/doc/install.md

 ### Step 5: Use the parameters

 You can now use the parameters in you service container.
-For exemple the settings.xml file above will register the parameters:
+For example the settings.xml file above will register the parameters:

 ```
 %wizad_settings.dynamic.my_site.email.sender_name%